kz/swanntools/README.md

 The following observations can be reproduced using Wireshark captures with the capture filter `host [DVR IP] and port [MEDIA PORT (9000)]` while using the web client (default port 85).
 All communication with the DVR is made over TCP.

+Useful tools:

-A hex editor such as [hexed.it](hexed.it) will be very useful for interpreting the hexdumps below.
+- A hex editor such as [hexed.it](hexed.it) will be very useful for interpreting the hexdumps below.
 In the case of hexed.it, remember to substitute the dummy characters (e.g., `X`) for real hex values and when pasting the data, specify that the data should be interpreted as hexadecimal.

-You will also find that an ASCII to Hex converter may be useful.
+- You will also find that an ASCII to Hex converter may be useful.
 I recommend [asciitohex.com](http://www.asciitohex.com/).
+- The command `echo '[INPUT]' | xxd -r -p | nc [DVR IP] [MEDIA PORT]` will be very useful as you can immediately reproduce the below messages by directly replacing `[INPUT]` with the quoted messages.

 The below research is in chronological order.
 Interesting revelations are made throughout.